How to Get the Real Client IP Through Nginx/Apache Proxy?

 /**

-* Remember that PHP objects can have properties added dynamically, you can use your preferred property name
+* Remember that PHP objects can have properties added dynamically, you can also use your preferred property name

 */